ncr5012/demo/README.md

 ### 4. Multi-Agent Reinforcement Learning (MARL) Auction Game

 **Project Overview:**
-- A MARL implementation of an auction game from my MBA's Corporate Strategy class where three players bid on selling a quantity of a commodity (Shrimp), where the end price for all is decided by the collective quantity
+- A MARL implementation of an auction game from my MBA's Corporate Strategy class where three players bid on selling a quantity of a commodity (Shrimp), where the end price for all is decided by the collective quantity.
-- This was the project I used to teach myself to code, and also learn about reinforcement learning in depth
+- This was the project I used to teach myself to code, and also learn about reinforcement learning in depth.
 - In hindsight, it probably wasnt the easiest project to learn to code on.
 It worked out, because I had the insight that if I chose a game that had a known Nash Equilibrium, and I trained agents to converge on the equilibrium, then I would definitively know I not only taught myself to code, but also that the reinforcement learning loop was really working.
-- The game has a Nash Equilibrium of selling a quantity of 30, meaning that you are competitive against other players, the mathematically optimal answer is to always sell 30 shrimp
+- The game has a Nash Equilibrium of selling a quantity of 30, meaning that you are competitive against other players, the mathematically optimal answer is to always sell 30 shrimp.
 - For a long time, the agents kept converging to sell quantities of 45.
 I could not figure out what my bug was.
 After extensive debugging, I figured out it wasnt a bug, it was emergent behavior...
 - I had allowed the agents to see each others bids.
-The agents were quickly learning to encode some form of collusion with each other and signaling what their future bids would be
+The agents were quickly learning to encode some form of collusion with each other and signaling what their future bids would be.
-- When I referenced materials from my class, they said 45 was the monopoly profits, if everybody were to collude together
+- When I referenced materials from my class, they said 45 was the monopoly profits, if everybody were to collude together.
 - Once I masked the agents actions from each other, they converged to 30.

 **Skills Demonstrated:**
 - **Software:** Python, MARL
-- **Life:** Taking a seemingly impossible problem I had absolutely no requisite skills to solve and structuring it in a way to be successful
+- **Life:** Taking a seemingly impossible problem I had absolutely no requisite skills to solve and structuring it in a way to be successful.

 **Note:** This project heavily referenced Lapan, M. (2020).
 Deep Reinforcement Learning Hands-On: Apply modern RL methods to practical problems of chatbots, robotics, discrete optimization, web automation, and more (2nd ed.).
 Packt Publishing.
 NOT aided by ChatGPT!